opencast/opencast/docs/guides/admin/docs/configuration/storage.md

 Prerequisites
 --------------

 You want to have one common user on all your systems, so that file permissions do not become an issue.
-As preparation for this it makes sense to manually create an opencast user and group with a common UID and GID:
+As preparation for this it makes sense to manually create an opencast user and group with a common UID and GID.
+In this case it would make sense to use `7967` since this is the default used by the Debian and RedHat based Opencast packaging:

-    sudo groupadd -g 1234 opencast
+    sudo groupadd -g 7967 opencast
-    sudo useradd -g 1234 -u 1234 opencast
+    sudo useradd -g 7967 -u 7967 opencast

-If the user and group id `1234` is already used, just pick another one but make sure to pick the same one on all your Opencast nodes.
+If the user and group id `7967` is already used, just pick another one but make sure to pick the same one on all your Opencast nodes.

 Then create the directory to be shared and set its ownership to the newly created users.
 The directory used in this example will be `/srv/opencast`: